 \section{Introduction}

-Graphs serve as a fundamental data structure across a wide range of domains, including social network analysis \cite{10.1145/3485447.3512194}, recommendation systems \cite{zhang-etal-2023-sentiment-analysis}, knowledge graphs \cite{zhang-etal-2024-question}, chemistry~\cite{cao-etal-2024-presto} and biomedical molecules~\cite{liu-etal-2023-molca}.
+Graphs serve as a fundamental data structure across a wide range of domains, including social network analysis \cite{10.1145/3485447.3512194}, recommendation systems \cite{zhang-etal-2023-sentiment-analysis}, knowledge graphs \cite{zhang-etal-2024-question}, chemistry~\cite{cao-etal-2024-presto}, biomedical molecules~\cite{liu-etal-2023-molca} and semantic reasoning \citep{bai-etal-2022-graph}.
 Existing methods have achieved great success in enhancing understanding and reasoning abilities in graph-based tasks~\cite{kim-etal-2023-kg,chen2024llaga}.
 However, these approaches typically focus on specific graph types or tasks, posing challenges in designing versatile systems that are suitable for various tasks and graphs across diverse domains.

-Recently, Large Vision-Language Models (LVLMs) have exhibited outstanding performance across a diverse range of downstream tasks by unifying various inputs in the form of images and processing them with human-like understanding and reasoning abilities~\cite{9961954, zheng-etal-2024-multimodal}.
-This triggers an increasing interest in employing LVLMs for graph learning problems, given the vision modality offers a natural and intuitive way for comprehending structural information and facilitating general graph reasoning~\cite{pmlr-v162-poklukar22a}.
-Despite significant advancements, recent studies~\cite{wei2024gita,li2024visiongraph,ai-etal-2024-advancement} reveal that LVLMs face significant challenges in addressing graph-based learning problems.
-Notably, LVLMs achieve less than 15\% accuracy on mathematical graph reasoning tasks, markedly below their performance in image and text reasoning~\cite{li2024visiongraph}.
+Recently, Large Vision-Language Models (LVLMs) have exhibited outstanding performance across a wide range of downstream tasks by unifying various inputs in the form of images and processing them with human-like understanding and reasoning abilities~\cite{9961954, zheng-etal-2024-multimodal, zhang2025evaluating}.
+This triggers a growing interest in employing LVLMs for graph learning problems, as the vision modality offers a natural and intuitive way for comprehending structural information and facilitating general graph reasoning~\cite{pmlr-v162-poklukar22a}.
+However, recent studies~\cite{wei2024gita,li2024visiongraph,ai-etal-2024-advancement} reveal significant challenges for LVLMs in graph-based learning tasks, where LVLMs achieve less than 15\% accuracy on mathematical graph reasoning tasks, markedly below their performance in image and text reasoning~\cite{li2024visiongraph}.
 Therefore, a natural challenge arises: \textit{why do LVLMs fail in graph learning, and how to enhance LVLMs to process graphs like professionals?}